Skip to main content

 .await?;

-This is the simplest case of writing data using the Python SDK.
-You can also write data in chunks and annotate records with labels.
+This is the simplest case of writing data with the SDK.
+You can also stream data in chunks and annotate records with many labels.
 You can find more information and examples in the Data Ingestion Guide.

 Data Querying